Associate Professor | Docent

-My ethical standpoint as a feminist geographer is grounded on the importance of participatory and decolonizing research methodologies, which demand the sharing of research results with participating communities.
-Accordingly, I have disseminated my research in different formats e.g. workshops with research participants and booklets in local languages.
+I carry out research grounded on feminist epistemology prioritizing situated, lived and Indigenous Knowledge, epistemic plurality, participatory methodologies, ethics of care and a decolonizing approach.
+Accordingly, I have disseminated my research in different formats e.g. art-exhibit, workshops with research participants and booklets in local languages.

 I served as Coordinating Lead Author of the 2022 6th United Nations Intergovernmental Panel on Climate Change Assessment Report.
 I led the chapter on Water in the 2nd Working Group on Impacts, Vulnerability and Adaptation.

-I am also interested in the neoliberal turn of the academia and its consequences for early- career female faculty and researchers.
+In my feminist academic practice critically explore the neoliberal turn of the academia and its consequences for early- career female faculty and PhD researchers.
 I am a member of the International Geographical Union Gender Commission Steering Committee.

 Past projects include:

 - "Towards the Appalachian Storage Hub.
 An analysis of economic, social and environmental consequences of gas extraction and distribution. " Thanks to funding received by the Heinz Foundation Sustainability Program and the West Virginia University Humanities Center I investigated how local communities in the tri-state area have been affected economically, socially and environmentally by the development of gas and oil pipelines related to the planned Appalachian Storage Hub.

 - "East African Hydropatriarchies: An analysis of changing waterscapes in smallholder irrigation farming.”
 As part of my dissertation, I analyzed how climate change adaptation is gendered and how landscape was being changed to adapt in the context of smallholder irrigation farming in Kenya and Tanzania.